UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition: UniMER Dataset

 \subsection{Diversified Training Data Sampling}

-Existing formula datasets, such as HWE (CHROME \& HME100K)~\cite{mouchere2014icfhr,mouchere2016icfhr2016,mahdavi2019icdar}, IM2LATEX~\cite{deng2017image}, and Pix2tex~\cite{pix2tex2022} predominantly comprise rendered and handwritten formulas.
-However, these datasets exhibit limitations in terms of formula length and complexity.
-For instance, Pix2tex mainly contains regular formulas and lacks extremely short or complex long formulas.
-On the other hand, handwritten formulas are typically short while diverse in handwriting styles, with none exceeding 256 characters.
-To overcome these limitations, we have enriched our UniMER-1M dataset with a comprehensive range of additional formulas.
-These formulas have been carefully sampled from diverse sources such as Arxiv and Wikipedia, ensuring a balanced distribution of formula lengths of varying complexity.
-The length-aware sampling strategy equips the model trained on UniMER-1M to recognize formulas across a broad complexity spectrum, thereby enhancing its applicability.
-The distribution of IM2LATEX, Pix2tex, HWE, and our UniMER-1M datasets can be seen in ~\cref{fig:fig4_distrib}.
+Existing formula datasets, such as HWE (CHROME \& HME100K)~\cite{mouchere2014icfhr,mouchere2016icfhr2016,mahdavi2019icdar}, IM2LATEX~\cite{deng2017image}, and Pix2tex~\cite{pix2tex2022}, primarily consist of rendered and handwritten formulas, but they have limitations in formula length and complexity.
+For example, Pix2tex mostly contains regular formulas, lacking extremely short or complex long formulas, while handwritten formulas are generally short with diverse styles, none exceeding 256 characters.